 This is a process in which pumice stones are soaked in a solution of chlorine bleach, or potassium permanganate for a specified time.
 The solution will be emptied and the fabrics are tumbled dry with the stones to achieve a very strong irregularly colored/bleached indigo coloring with a high contrast effect/splotchy marble-like look.

-Though the acid wash is cheap and easy to do, it also has many drawbacks like the wide variation in effect for repeated runs and greater damage to the strength of the denim.
-This wash may cause holes and thread breakage
+Drawbacks of Acid wash: Though the acid wash is cheap and easy to do, it also has many drawbacks like the wide variation in effect for repeated runs and greater damage to the strength of the denim.
+This wash may cause holes and thread breakage.

 Other names are Moon wash, ice wash, Marble wash.